tiianhk/timbremetrics/README.md

 # Timbre Metrics

-Measure how well your model’s audio embeddings match human timbre perception using 21 published datasets with audio files and their pairwise dissimilarity ratings.
+Measure how well your model’s audio embeddings match human timbre perception using 21 published datasets with audio files and their pairwise (dis)similarity ratings.

-Below, human dissimilarity ratings from three datasets are visualized as triangular matrices to exclude unordered duplicates and self-comparisons (for $n$ sounds, there are $n\times(n-1)/2$ such pairs).
-For each pair, a brighter color indicates that the two sounds are judged to be more dissimilar by human listeners.
-This reflects the perceptual dissimilarity of timbre, since (almost every) paired sounds are controlled to have the same pitch, loudness, and duration.
+Below, human (dis)similarity ratings from three datasets are visualized as triangular matrices to exclude unordered duplicates and self-comparisons (for $n$ sounds, there are $n\times(n-1)/2$ such pairs).
+For each pair, a darker color indicates that the two sounds are judged to be more similar by human listeners.
+This reflects the perceptual similarity of timbre, since (almost every) paired sounds are controlled to have the same pitch, loudness, and duration.

 ![Dissimilarities between audio stimuli judged by humans](assets/true_dissim.png)